LPhilip-CS/Spotify-Replay/README.md

 # Spotify Replay 🎶
 ![Spotify_Logo_RGB_Green](https://github.com/LPhilip-CS/Spotify-Replay/assets/98559773/204e1a6b-99d9-4645-8e6b-ccd3d9d59c15)

 This repository contains the code and analysis for exploring and gaining insights from a Spotify dataset.
+Identify and analyze trends in music consumption on the Spotify platform.
+Generate insights that can inform decision-making for Spotify stakeholders.

 Below is a brief overview to help you navigate through the project:

 ## Project Objective:
-- Understand the factors influencing life expectancy worldwide.
+- Gain a deeper understanding of how users engage with Spotify.
 - Identify patterns, and correlations, in user listening preferences.
+- Analyze user listening patterns, including peak hours, days, and seasonal variations, to understand when and how users interact with the platform.

 ## Answering Questions:
 - What are the top 5 highest streamed songs and artists of all time?